Participation in early childhood education

 Children aged 3 and 4 are the most likely to participate in ECE.
 Collectively they made up between 60.7% and 66.9% of the total number of children enrolled/attending between 2000 and 2014.

-Figure 2 shows enrolment rates (the number of enrolments as a percentage of population for each year of age.
-In June 2013, the rates varied from 15% for under-ones to 100% for four year-olds.
+Figure 2 shows enrolment/attendance rates (the number of enrolments/attendances as a percentage of population for each year of age).
+In June 2014, the rates varied from 15.8% for under-ones to 97.1% for four year-olds.
 At 93.1%, the rates of three year-olds are close to those of four year-olds.

-The overall enrolment rate for 0-4 year-olds (weighted by their population share in 2013) has risen consistently over time.
-It increased by 8.0 percentage points in the ten years to 2013, rising from 56.5% to 64.5%.
-The rates rose gradually for all age groups in the early 2000's, but have kicked up for those aged one, two and three years old in recent years.
+The overall enrolment/attendance rate for 0-4 year-olds (weighted by their population share in 2014) has risen consistently over time.
+It increased by 5.6 percentage points in the ten years to 2014, rising from 57.4% to 63.0%.
+The rates rose gradually for all age groups in the early 2000's, but have ramped up for those aged under one, one and two years old in recent years.

 However, between 2007 and 2014, the population of children aged 3 and 4 grew faster than that of children aged under 3 (11.5% compared with 1.4%), Despite this growth, enrolment numbers of younger children grew much faster than those of older children (21.3% compared with 13.4%).This period of population growth also coincided with the introduction of 20 Hours ECE, which introduced a higher government subsidy rate up to 20 hours a week for children aged 3 and 4.
 This saw the enrolment rate for 3 year-olds jump from 89.6% to 92.5% between 2007 and 2008.